 Who has called for Boris Johnson to resign?

 There has been rising discontent in the prime minister’s party since he apologised.

 One MP, Bury South’s Christian Wakeford has even left the party.
 Opting to defect from the Conservatives to Labour just minutes before Johnson was due to face Prime Minister’s Questions on January 19.

 The Bury South MP had previously confirmed he was one of the Tory ministers who had submitted a letter of no-confidence to 1922 Committee chairman Sir Graham Brady.

 In total, 54 Conservative MPs – 15 per cent of the party’s 360 sitting representatives – would need to submit a letter in order to trigger a leadership vote, according to the party’s rules.

-Around 20 MPs who were voted in at the 2019 General Election have reportedly held a secret meeting to discuss their stance on the Conservative leader.
-Dubbed the ‘Pork Pie Plot’ due to the inclusion of Melton Mowbray MP Alicia Kearns, the move is further proof that the pressure on Johnson to call it quits is rising.
+Around 20 MPs who were voted in at the 2019 General Election reportedly held a secret meeting to discuss their stance on the Conservative leader earlier in January.

 But will Boris Johnson resign?

 This is not the first time Johnson has faced calls to quit after a scandal-hit 2021 but he has proved to be resilient during his Downing Street tenure.